 There are two general categories of bicycles: the road bike, which is meant to be ridden on paved roads, and the mountain bike, which is designed for trails.
 A good road bike is the proper vehicle for commuting, touring, exercising, and racing.
-Road bikes come in several flavors, too: urban/commuting, touring, sport/racing/triathlon, and recumbent.
-Below, we've detailed the types and included some current bike deals to get you started.
+Road bikes come in several flavors, too.
+Below, we've detailed the types and features you should look for when buying a road bike.

 How to Buy a Road Bike: The Basics

 Handlebars on a road bike come in a couple of styles.
 Dropped handlebars are curved below the middle, and straight towards the ends.
 Curved handlebars allow a rider to crouch in a more aerodynamic position, which is important when riding into the wind or attempting to maximize speed by cutting down on wind drag.
 However, straight handlebars are more common on commuting/urban bikes because they allow for a more comfortable upright position.

 Road bikes typically come with narrower tires and lighter wheels than mountain bikes, as this cuts down on the friction with the road and makes travel easier.
 A racing bike can have tires as narrow as 20mm!
 Commuters usually choose a wider tire, however, because it offers greater puncture resistance and more cushioning, which translate into a smoother ride.

 In addition to tires, wheels are a big deal in bicycling, too.
 The heavier the wheel, the more work it takes to keep it moving.
 One way manufacturers lighten a wheel is by removing spokes.
 Racing or triathlon wheels may have 20 spokes or less, while a touring bike will have 36 or more.
 If you're a larger adult, we recommend choosing wheels with more spokes.